Diplomatic efforts to pause fighting gain steam as Israeli ground troops push toward Gaza City

 Israeli troops meanwhile appear to be advancing on three main routes, according to the Institute for the Study of War, a U.S. research group.
 One thrust came from Gaza’s northeast corner.
 Another, south of Gaza City, cut across the territory, reaching the main north-south highway.

-Hundreds of thousands of Palestinians remain in the path of the fighting in northern Gaza, despite Israel's repeated calls for them to evacuate the region and head to the territory's south, which is also being bombarded.
+Hundreds of thousands of Palestinians remain in the path of the fighting in northern Gaza, despite Israel’s repeated calls for them to evacuate the region and head to the territory’s south, which is also being bombarded.of Gaza City.
+Israeli officials say Hamas’ military infrastructure, including tunnels, is concentrated in the city and accuse Hamas of hiding among civilians.

 Write Comment